American Rescue Plan Act (ARPA)

 Family Justice Center Transitional Housing

 The Hope United Survivor Network exists to provide real-time assistance to individuals who are impacted by domestic violence, sexual assault, human trafficking, elder abuse, and victims of childhood sexual assault.
 The COVID-19 pandemic disproportionately impacted survivors.
 Many experienced reduced financial resources and increased stress as a direct result of the pandemic.
 These funds will be used to provide transitional housing for FY2022-2023 at the cost of $150,000 per year.
 Transitional housing will provide a safe place for individuals to stay for a short period of time.

-The current appropriation of $5K funds the design phase of this project.
+The current appropriation of $22,940 funds the design phase of this project.
 Additional ARPA funding will also be appropriated to install a new waterline to serve the Lowell Elementary School.
-This waterline will provide water from Lowell to the school and eliminate its dependence on water from McAdenville and Two Rivers Utilities.
-The new waterline will replace an older 2-inch waterline, which is no longer proficient to meet the needs of the school.
-It will also install 1,500 feet of new waterline.
-This waterline will provide Lowell Elementary with clean water and appropriate water-flow from Lowell directly.
+This waterline will provide water from Lowell to the school and eliminate its dependence on water from McAdenville.
+The new waterline will replace an older 2-inch waterline on the school premises, which is no longer proficient to meet the needs of the school.
+It will also install 1,500 feet of new waterline to the school premises.
+This waterline will provide Lowell Elementary with reliable clean water and appropriate water-flow from Lowell directly.